pykeen/pykeen/docs/source/tutorial/node_piece.rst

 indices in the lists will be treated as padding tokens (we used -99 in the precomputed vocabularies).

+The original NodePiece repo has `an example <https://github.com/migalkin/NodePiece/blob/9adc57efe302919d017d74fc648f853308cf75fd/ogb/ogb_tokenizer.py#L180>`_ of building such a vocabulary format for OGB WikiKG 2.

 **************************************
  Configuring the Interaction Function
 **************************************